denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 G. Marking a variable final means its associated object will never be garbage collected.

 **My Answer: C,F  / Correct Answer: C,E,F**

+In Java, there are no guarantees about when garbage collection will run.
+The JVM is free to ignore calls to System.gc(). the purpose of garbage collection is to reclaim used memory.
+Option E is also correct that an object may never be garbage collected, such as if the program ends  before garbage collection runs.

 ---